-Act A bill which has passed both houses of the Legislature, been enrolled, approved by the Governor or passed over the Governor's veto, and published.
+Act A bill that has passed both houses of the legislature, been enrolled, and been approved by the governor or passed over the Governor's veto, or that becomes law without the signature of the Governor, and oublished.

 Adjourn To conclude a legislative day's business.